G-Node/nix/docs/relacs.rst

    }

 In this code snippet ``IL`` is a vector of ``relacs::InData`` objects.
-These provide some information about the data coming in.
+These provide information about the data coming in.
-**Line 4:** for each ``k``th element of the InputList, a ``NixTrace`` object is created that merely buffers the entity for later re-use.
+**Line 4:** for each ``k`` th element of the InputList, a ``NixTrace`` object is created that buffers the entity for later re-use.
 **Line 6:** a ``nix::DataArray`` is initialized with a name, a type (line2), the data type and an initial size.
-Selecting this initial size defines the chunksize applied by the underlying HDF5 library.
+Selecting the initial size defines the chunksize applied by the underlying HDF5 library.
 Selecting a too small chunk size will cause performance problems. **Lines 16--19** set the dimension information